Will I ever sleep again?

 CRADLEWISE

-Our daughter was extremely safe in the Cradlewise.
-When the crib responds to her fidgeting or fussiness, it automatically begins a gentle bounce up and down vs. the SNOO, which shimmies side to side.
+We felt that our daughter was always safe in the Cradlewise.
+When the crib responds to her fidgeting or fussiness, it automatically begins a gentle bounce up and down.
 Even with the Cradlewise on the highest setting, we never felt concerned about Zoey's safety.
 We never needed to strap her in, and she never rolled.
 Zoey started scooting up and down at around one month, and we loved that she had the space to move around as needed safely.
-She also grunted early on, sometimes for an hour, and having the freedom to twist her body comfortably was essential to us.
+She also grunted early on, sometimes for an hour, and having the freedom to twist her body comfortably was important to us.
 FYI: We stopped swaddling Zoey at six weeks.

 SNOO

 The SNOO was the first sleep device that Zoey slept in.
 We always felt like she was extremely safe.
-The responsiveness of the SNOO shimmies back and forth when it detects fussiness or crying from your baby.
-When the SNOO would respond to Zoey, her head always appeared secured despite the SNOO moving side to side.
-The swaddles hook on the sides, preventing your baby from rolling over.
-I can appreciate how this adds additional peace of mind for parents who suffer from anxiety.
-Plus, the breathable mesh walls allow for healthy airflow.
+The responsiveness of the SNOO gently rocks back and forth when it detects fussiness or crying from your baby.
+The swaddles that come with the SNOO hook on the sides, preventing your baby from rolling over.
+I can totally appreciate how this adds additional peace of mind for parents who suffer from anxiety.
+Plus, the breathable mesh walls allow for healthy, safe airflow.

 The SNOO has won 22 top honors, including the National Sleep Foundation's Innovation of the Year.
 SNOO meets or exceeds every baby safety, health, and privacy standard.